Carta marina

-Carta marina et descriptio septentrionalium terrarum (Latin for Marine map and description of the Northern lands; commonly abbreviated Carta marina) is the first map of the Nordic countries to give details and place names, created by Swedish ecclesiastic Olaus Magnus and initially published in 1539.
+Carta marina et descriptio septentrionalium terrarum (Latin for Marine map and description of the Northern lands; commonly abbreviated Carta marina) is the first map of the Nordic countries to give details and place names.
+It was created by the Swedish ecclesiastic Olaus Magnus and initially published in 1539.
 Only two earlier maps of the Nordic countries are known, those of Jacob Ziegler (Strasbourg, 1532) and Claudius Clavus (15th century).

-The map is centered on Scandia, which is shown in the largest size text on the map and placed on the middle of Sweden.
-The map covers the Nordic lands of "Svecia" (Svealand) and "Gothia" (Götaland) (both areas in Sweden), "Norvegia" (Norway), Dania (Denmark), Islandia (Iceland), Finlandia (Finland), Lituania (Lithuania) and Livonia (Estonia and Latvia).
-The map is framed with longitudes and latitudes running from 55° to the Arctic Circle.
+The map is centred on Scandia, which is shown in the largest size text on the map and placed on the middle of Sweden.
+The map covers the Nordic lands of "Svecia" (Svealand) and "Gothia" (Götaland) (both areas in Sweden), "Norvegia" (Norway), Dania (Denmark), "Fare" (Faroe Islands), Islandia (Iceland), Finlandia (Finland), Lituania (Lithuania), Livonia (Estonia and Latvia), and "pars" (parts of) "Scotie" (Scotland; including Orkney and Shetland) and "Anglie" (England).
+The map is framed with longitudes and latitudes running from 55°N to the Arctic Circle.
+The sea is filled with numerous animals, many recognisable, including various whales and walrus.

-The 1.70 m wide by 1.25 m tall map was printed in black and white from nine 55x40 cm woodcut blocks sequenced from west to east and north to south and identified in the center with the letters A through I.
+The map is 1.70 m wide by 1.25 m tall and was printed in black and white from nine 55 × 40 cm woodcut blocks sequenced from west to east and north to south,and identified in the centre with the letters A to I.

 History

 Carta Marina on display at Carolina Rediviva.

-The map was created in Rome during 1527-39 by Olaus Magnus (1490-1557), who arrived on a diplomatic visit for the Swedish government and stayed on, likely because his brother Johannes Magnus became involved in a religious feud with King Gustav I of Sweden.
+The map was created in Rome from 1527 to 39 by Olaus Magnus (1490–1557), who arrived on a diplomatic visit for the Swedish government and stayed on, likely because his brother Johannes Magnus became involved in a religious feud with King Gustav I of Sweden.

 To construct the map, Magnus drew from a variety of ancient sources including Ptolemy's map in Geographia, and contemporary sources such as the work of Astronomer Jacob Ziegler.
 In addition to cartographic sources, Magnus also relied on the descriptions of sailors and his own observations.

-It took 12 years to make and the first copies were printed in 1539 in Venice.
+The map took 12 years to make, and its first copies were printed in 1539 in Venice.

 Olaus complemented the map with Historia de gentibus septentrionalibus ("A description of the Northern peoples") printed in Rome, 1555.
-These Latin notes were translated by Olaus into Italian (1565) and German (1567).
+The Latin notes were translated by Olaus into Italian (1565) and German (1567).